Josuto/monguito/README.md

 ## Transactional Operations

 You may expect all CRUD operations to be [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>).
 However, not all Mongoose functions are natively atomic e.g., `Model.updateMany`.
 Similarly, `monguito` includes some operations that require some transaction handling logic to ensure atomicity.
 This is the case of `saveAll` and `deleteAll`.
 Furthermore, transactional logic does not work in MongoDB standalone instances; transactions can only be performed on MongoDB instances that are running as part of a larger cluster, which could be either a sharded database cluster or a replica set.
+Using a MongoDB cluster in your production environment is [the official recommendation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/), by the way.

 All considered, `monguito` specifies `saveAll` and `deleteAll` in `TransactionalRepository`, an interface that extends `Repository`, and implements them in `MongooseTransactionalRepository`, a class that inherits `MongooseRepository`.
 All you need to do to ensure that both behave as atomic operations is to connect to a MongoDB cluster instead of a standalone instance.
-Jump to the [Examples](#examples) section to see examples of `monguito` with MongoDB replica set.
+For further information on how to use `monguito` to access MongoDB replica set jump to the [examples](#examples) section.

 # Supported Database Operations

+## Basic CRUD Operations

 Let's have a look to `Repository`, the generic interface implemented by `MongooseRepository`.
 Keep in mind that the current semantics for these operations are those provided at `MongooseRepository`.
 If you want any of these operations to behave